Das Ist Lustig means "That's Fun".

 Traditional songs from Germany, Austria, The Netherlands, Czech Republic, American folk and variety music.
 Even a little modern thrown in!

 Das Ist Lustig is quickly becoming one of the most requested traditional German folk bands in the southern part of the USA.
-They perform in Oklahoma, Louisiana, Tennessee and all over Texas, sharing their energetic style with restaurant clientele, festival patrons, and party guests.
+They perform in Alabama, Florida, Georgia, Louisiana, Missouri, Oklahoma, Tennessee and all over Texas, sharing their energetic style with restaurant clientele, festival patrons, and party guests.
 They play in Europe as well.
 Their music has been described as "Spitze" which means "tops" by locals in Oberammergau.
 The Telgte newspaper describes Ross as a master accordionist.
-The duo plays music for their tour guests in 2016 at the Laber Berg.
-The locals asked Valina where the band was from, what part of Germany, and did not believe her when she replied "Texas"!
+The duo plays music for their tour guests and locals while in Europe.
+The locals often ask where the band is from, what part of Germany, and do not believe it when they reply "Texas"!

 Das Ist Lustig's show is full of energy, beer garden variety music and surprises.
 It's the only authentic German folk show that can be completely interactive with the audience.
 The musicians love and respect the folk music they play for audiences, and their enthusiasm shows in their performance.
 The shows are carefully crafted while reading audience's response.
 Guests are invited to play bells, try their hand at the Teufelsgeige (drum-set on a stick), or play various other hand held instruments.
 Wireless instruments and mics allow the musicians to join with the audience and lead them in the fun.
 Simple folk dances and at your table dances (like their original audience participation creations: the Bankletanz (Bench Dance) and the Holzhacker (Wood Chopper) suitable for all ages are led on the spot.

 Accordion, vocals, yodeling, singing saw, Alphorn (Ricola!): Ross is one of the most talented and dynamic German folk accordionists in Texas.
 He has been described as a master accordion player by the people in Telgte Germany where the band played a concert in April 2018.
 His true passion for the German folk music really shows in his playing style.
 When Ross plays the accordion, you can be sure that every note you hear is being played with love, live at that moment without sequencers or pre-recorded tracks.